Common Sense I-9 Compliance and What to do When ICE Comes Knocking

 Always use the latest I-9 version (downloaded from the internet)

-Should you copy or not copy documents – be consistant with all, choose to copy or not copy.
+Should you copy or not copy documents – be consistent with all, choose to copy or not copy.
 Mr. Zeller strongly suggests that you copy all.

 Suggested filing system for I-9 and other documents: Mr. Zeller explains the file system in more detail on the webinar, be sure to watch.